ropensci-archive/fulltext/cran-comments.md

 --------

-This version includes primarily performance and behavior improvements to the function ft_get(); as well as a few bug fixes to other functions.
+This version includes a new publisher plugin for fetching articles, and many bug fixes.

 Thanks!
 Scott Chamberlain